zlu/ErlangFactory/README.md

-This is exercises from Erlang Factory 2012, San Francisco
+These are exercises from Erlang Factory 2012, San Francisco